 If a simple brick goes for these sorts of prices, as you can imagine genuine streetwear goes for much, much more.
 The problem for anyone trying to buy anything like this – is that the scarcity is very real, many items especially things like sneakers are released in very small amount usually referred to as ‘drops’.

 Supreme may have been one of the pioneers of this sort of marketing but it didn’t take long for other manufacturers to follow them too.
 Indeed in the world of sneakers (known as trainers in UK and Europe), pretty much all the big players like Nike, Adidas and Footlocker all operate the same model with regards many of their releases.
 The aim is to maintain scarcity, protect the brand and retain an exclusive feel to a proportion of it’s products.
 The extent of which a company will do this varies of course, companies like Nike and Adidas manufacture and distribute on a global scale but they still retain a selection of limited release products.

-The Rise of the BOTS and Sneaker Proxies Explained
+The Rise of the BOTS and the Best Sneaker Proxies 2019

 Of course all this exists in the context of the internet which means the majority of sales take place online through resellers and e-commerce platforms.
 As anyone knows who’s ever tried to buy something extremely popular online, it can be a frustrating experience.
 For the ordinary purchaser, it means finding out when the ‘drop’ or release is scheduled, logging on to the appropriate site and hoping for the best.
 If you’re a Supreme fan, you’ll know for example that they always take place on a Thursday an 11AM.
 If you try a few hours or even minutes later you’ll literally have zero chance of purchasing.